salesforce/creativity_eval/WritingRewards/README.md

 To train an Edit COT model, you can use same sft.py code.
 Data for training it can be found in edit folder

+The file WQRM_annotations.json is the human annotations vs WQRM on <first draft, random cot, best cot> experiment

+The final calibration experiment for "How does content affect writing quality?" is in content_quality_experiment.

+          - lamp_PRE_train.json ( Contains MFA written 83 and Exper written 100 paragraphs with scores 7.5 and 10 to train a new WQRM)
+          - lamp_PRE_val.json

 If you use our code and data please cite us

             @article{chakrabarty2025ai,